bubble-framework/bubble-framework/README.md

 };
 ```

-- You would thus navigate to your GitHub repository secrets, and save one secret named `DB_URI` and another named `DB_NAME` with the appropriate values.
-These secrets will be provided to a `.env` file when your preview apps are being built and deployed.
+- Navigate to your GitHub repository secrets, and save one secret named `DB_URI` and another named `DB_NAME` with the appropriate values.
+These secrets will be provided to a `.env` file when your preview apps are being built and deployed

 # Bubble Lingo

 - Before we get started, a quick rundown on Bubble lingo you will encounter while using our framework:
-  - Bubble = a preview app
+  - Bubble = a single preview app
   - Bubble Bath = all preview apps across your repo
-  - Blowing a Bubble = deploying a preview app
+  - Blowing a Bubble = deploying a single preview app
-  - Popping a Bubble = tearing down a preview app
+  - Popping a Bubble = tearing down a single preview app
 - And that's it!
 You're all set to start filling up your bubble bath! :wink:

 # Installation